Coping with cancer

 - You may be able to claim state benefits.
 To find out what is available, you can use a benefits calculator or talk to us

 Looking after your mental health

 Discovering you have cancer is a shock.
 It’s likely to be a scary and upsetting experience, so it’s important to let yourself experience any feelings you have.

 - Relaxation techniques such as mindfulness can help when you’re feeling stressed or worried.
-Find out more on our mental health pages
+Find out more here

 - Although talking about your feelings can be hard, it can help to find someone you trust to confide in.
 Spend time with people who are caring and supportive